Influenza vaccine: Elderly

 Evidence for an effect in adults over 65 is unclear.
 Systematic reviews examining both randomized controlled and case–control studies found a lack of high-quality evidence.
-Reviews of case–control studies found effects against laboratory-confirmed influenza, pneumonia, and death among the community-dwelling elderly.
+Reviews of case-control studies found effects against laboratory-confirmed influenza, pneumonia, and death among the community-dwelling elderly.

 The group most vulnerable to non-pandemic flu, the elderly, benefits least from the vaccine.
 There are multiple reasons behind this steep decline in vaccine efficacy, the most common of which are the declining immunological function and frailty associated with advanced age.
 In a non-pandemic year, a person in the United States aged 50–64 is nearly ten times more likely to die an influenza-associated death than a younger person, and a person over 65 is more than ten times more likely to die an influenza-associated death than the 50–64 age group.

 There is a high-dose flu vaccine specifically formulated to provide a stronger immune response.
 Available evidence indicates that vaccinating the elderly with the high-dose vaccine leads to a stronger immune response against influenza than the regular-dose vaccine.

 A flu vaccine containing an adjuvant was approved by the US Food and Drug Administration (FDA) in November 2015, for use by adults aged 65 years of age and older.
 The vaccine is marketed as Fluad in the US and was first available in the 2016–2017 flu season.
 The vaccine contains the MF59C.1 adjuvant which is an oil-in-water emulsion of squalene oil.
 It is the first adjuvanted seasonal flu vaccine marketed in the United States.
 It is not clear if there is a significant benefit for the elderly to use a flu vaccine containing the MF59C.1 adjuvant.
 Per Advisory Committee on Immunization Practices guidelines, Fluad can be used as an alternative to other influenza vaccines approved for people 65 years and older.

-Vaccinating health care workers who work with elderly people is recommended in many countries, with the goal of reducing influenza outbreaks in this vulnerable population.
+Vaccinating healthcare workers who work with elderly people is recommended in many countries, with the goal of reducing influenza outbreaks in this vulnerable population.
 While there is no conclusive evidence from randomized clinical trials that vaccinating health care workers helps protect elderly people from influenza, there is tentative evidence of benefit.

-Fluad Quad was approved for use in Australia in September 2019, Fluad Quadrivalent was approved for use in the United States in February 2020, and Fluad Tetra was approved for use in the European Union in May 2020.
+Fluad Quad was approved for use in Australia in September 2019, Fluad Quadrivalent was approved for use in the United States in February 2020, and Fluad Tetra was authorized for use in the European Union in May 2020.